-So often we see people come into the clinic with issues performing overhead moves, none more so than the Snatch or Overhead Squat.
+So often we see people come into the clinic here in Richmond, with issues performing overhead moves, none more so than the Snatch or Overhead Squat.

 For the most of us, we are chained to a desk the good majority of the day, most days a week.
 This sustained stooped forward position leads to your thoracic spine being stuck in flexion, which doesn’t allow proper scapula mechanics, in turn limit end overhead position or if left unattended can lead to painful shoulder impingement syndrome.

 The thoracic spine and the scapula have a synergistic relationship.
 With the articulation between the scapula and the rib cage creating the scapulothoraic joint, limited thoracic spine and/or rib cage mobility can lead to restrictions in scapula movement, leading to limited shoulder range of motion.